Drish83/CS5242_project/README.md

 # CS5242_project

 **data collection/** - subdirectory contains code run by Aashish for download, compilation data into csv after manual cleaning and merge of all three members' data.<br>
-**web_scraper/** - subdirectory contains code run by Drishti for download, compilation data into csv after manual cleaning and removal of duplicates.
+**web_scraper/** - subdirectory contains code run by Drishti for download, compilation data into csv after manual cleaning and removal of duplicates.<br>
 **food_blogger_scrapers/** - subdirectory contains code run by Huimin for download, compilation data into csv after manual cleaning and removal of duplicates.